exoplatform/exo-documentation/docs/GettingStarted.rst

 |image235|

-If the added files are a mix between uploaded (by drag and drop or manually) and selected files, the folder selected as a destination folder will be applied only for uploaded files.
+If the attached files are a mix between uploaded (by drag and drop or manually) and selected files, the folder selected as a destination folder will be applied only for uploaded files.
 A tooltip "Only applicable for uploaded files" is displayed when you mouse over this icon.

 |image237|